brettz9/eslint-plugin-privileges/README.md

             a native `node_mod_a`, should use fixed paths for child processes.
             Could, however, whitelist certain trusted native executables, albeit with a potential risk of namespace conflicts.
+            With a need to follow through the individual files anyways, we can also check along the way whether this is strict mode file or not, and lint that file accordingly, avoiding undue parsing failures.
     1. Means of advertising privilege use
         1. Add a badge-maker to advertise those privileges required/in use in one's project